Lemon Vanilla Scones with Simple Lemon Glaze

 How to Make Lemon Scones with Vanilla

 Make the dough.
-Using a food processor, mix together flour, baking powder, sugar, salt, and lemon zest.
+Using a large food processor (make sure it’s not a mini food processor; ours holds 9 cups), mix together flour, baking powder, sugar, salt, and lemon zest.
 Add in the cold butter and pulse the food processor until the dough looks like sand with a few small pebbles in it.
 Add the vanilla and stream in the heavy cream while the food processor is running.
 The dough is ready when it has just started to clump together a little.
-Note: if you don’t have a food processor, mix the dry ingredients and lemon zest in a bowl, then mix in the butter with a pastry blender or your hands, then mix in the cream and vanilla.
+Note: if you don’t have a large food processor, mix the dry ingredients and lemon zest in a bowl, then mix in the butter with a pastry blender or your hands, then mix in the cream and vanilla.

 Shape and chill the scones.
 Pour the dough out onto the counter or surface and press it together into a round disk about 1 inch thick, then cut it into 8 wedges.
 Wrap it tightly in plastic wrap and refrigerate for 20 to 30 minutes.